 Students who wish to bring birthday or other treats should plan with the teacher.
 Invitations for home birthday parties must not be passed out at school unless ALL students (or all boys or all girls) are included.
-Classroom parties will be held for Halloween, Christmas and Valentine's Day for Grades K-8.
-If a student is bringing valentines to school for the Valentine's Day party, valentines will need to be distributed to ALL students in his/her class.
-Room Parents will be asked to plan the parties with the respective classroom teachers.
+Classroom parties will be held for Halloween, Christmas, and Valentines Day for grades K-8.
+If a student is bringing treats or valentines, ALL students in the class should be included.
+Room parents may be asked to plan parties with the classroom teacher.
 Some classrooms are peanut/nut free.
-If this pertains to your child's classroom, a letter will be sent home with them.
-Classroom helpers must comply with the diocesan Safe and Sacred policy and have a background check.
-These are on line and through CMG.
-Information is emailed, in the office or on the website, stjbcatholic.com
+Please verify with the classroom teacher before sending treats with nuts, or better yet, avoid treats with nuts altogether.
+Adults who wish to help with parties must comply with the diocesan Safe and Sacred policy and have a background check.
+These are completed online and can be found on the website, stibcatholic.com, or information can be emailed or found in the office.